FuckingNode/FuckingNode/CONTRIBUTING.md

 Places where _not too many_ cases are possible and/or an `else`/`default` statement would be used, should use `if else` directives, while cases where A LOT of options are possible and/or there isn't a "default" one, should use `switch`.

+## Make good commits

+As the main maintainer of this I made a TON of weirdly named commits (and to be fair, I will probably keep doing it sometimes).
+However this projects now adheres to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for all(most) commits.

+---

-> Other than that, as long as your code doesn't suck, anything will do.
+> If in doubt about any code decision and this file doesn't cover said doubt, as long as your code doesn't suck, anything will do.

 Thank you so much for contributing.
 Happy coding!